RafaelMostert/lofar-pink-visualization-tool/README.md

 # PINK Visualization Tool by Rafael Mostert 2017-2018

 ### Prerequisites
+Train your own Self-organizing map using https://github.com/HITS-AIN/PINK or your own code.
 Requires the following github to create the content for the website: https://github.com/RafaelMostert/LOFAR-PINK-library

 ### Contents